-As the effective date of the new lease accounting standard draws near, many Australian companies are not yet ready to adopt the new leasing standard [see Is Corporate Australia ready for major accounting changes?].
+For all companies, the new leases standard is either effective already or will become effective during 2019.
+However, many Australian companies are not yet ready to adopt the new leasing standard [see Is Corporate Australia ready for major accounting changes?].
 PwC has developed a practical 10-step approach to assist companies in getting ready for the new requirements in time.

 The new standard is mandatory from 1 January 2019 but many companies will want to transition retrospectively and need to present comparatives for the year before.

 Putting leases on balance sheet will increase the focus on lease accounting and the practical and commercial implications may be significant.